top of page

 Lip Tie Statement

-A lip tie diagnosis and division is a very grey area in UK; USA practitioners divide alongside a tongue tie release, but current research, inclusive of labial and buccal ties does suggest that isn't necessary.
+A lip tie diagnosis and division is a very grey area in UK; Internationally providers may divide alongside a tongue tie release, but current research, inclusive of labial and buccal ties does suggest that isn't necessary.

 My understanding is that issues with lip-ties are more dentally related and regular dental visits as normal and routine are suggested.
 A lingual lip-tie is normal anatomy-everybody has one-and they tend to recede as one grows anyway-particularly when adult teeth come through.